The Texas A&M AgriLife Extension Service announced the hiring of new county agents across the state, as well as transfers within the agency.

 AgriLife Extension employs county agents to serve every Texas county.
 These county agents are the agency’s connection with the people in communities.
 They are instrumental in providing hands-on education and programming based on scientific research.

 A complete county agent list can be found at https://agrilifeextension.tamu.edu/counties/.

-Following are the individuals hired in the AgriLife Extension districts and the county agent positions they will fill:
+Following are the individuals hired and the AgriLife Extension districts and county agent positions they will fill:

 District 1, headquartered in Amarillo

 — Josie Hicks, agriculture and natural resources assistant agent, Randall County.
 Hicks, of Canyon, earned her bachelor’s in agribusiness and master’s in agriculture with a specialization in education at West Texas A&M University.
 During her two years as a graduate student, Hicks worked for the Department of Agricultural Science at West Texas A&M as the recruitment coordinator.
 She grew up on her family’s farm in Umbarger, where she raised show pigs for 10 years.
 Hicks said she is excited to begin her career in AgriLife Extension and give back to the organization that gave so much to her.

 — Kayla Lanford, 4-H and youth development, Randall County.
 Lanford, of Canyon, earned her bachelor’s in agricultural media and communication from West Texas A&M University.
 She spent 10 years working in communications and public relations, including news media, municipal government and agriculture, where she served as communications manager for Texas Cattle Feeders Association.
 In high school, Lanford showed livestock and competed on the state and national level in career and leadership development events.
 “I’ve been blessed to be surrounded by people who have selflessly invested in me to ensure I reached my full potential,” Lanford said.
 “In my heart, I feel like I have been called to do the same for the next generation and am excited for a fulfilling journey of lifting up and preparing our future leaders.”